-The medium-term frequency stability shall be derived from measurements of $f_i^{(2)}$ made over 18 successive transmissions at instants $t_i$ (see Figure A.4).
+The medium-term frequency stability shall be derived from measurements of $f_i^{(2)}$ made over 18 successive transmissions at instants t_i (see Figure A.4).

-To correctly measure the short-term frequency stability, it is essential that an equal number of positive and negative phase transitions are included in the gating intervals defined as $S_2$ and $S_3$ in Figure A.3, hence these intervals are only approximately 100 ms duration.
+1 To correctly measure the short-term frequency stability, it is essential that an equal number of positive and negative phase transitions are included in the gating intervals defined as S_2 and S_3 in Figure A.3, hence these intervals are only approximately 100 ms duration.

-For a set of n measurements, the medium-term frequency stability is defined by the mean slope of the least-squares straight line and the residual frequency variation about that line.
+For a set of n measurements1, the medium-term frequency stability is defined by the mean slope of the least-squares straight line and the residual frequency variation about that line.